Skip Navigation

 (3) ‘Whiplash injury’ has the meaning ascribed to it by paragraph 1.2(38) of the Pre-Action Protocol for Personal Injury Claims Below the Small Claims Limit in Road Traffic Accidents.

-(4) The court will not allocate a claim to the small claims track, if it includes a claim by a tenant of residential premises against their landlord for a remedy in respect of harassment or unlawful eviction.
+(2) The court must not allocate a claim to the small claims track, if it includes a claim by a tenant of residential premises against his landlord for a remedy in respect of harassment or unlawful eviction.

-(5) In claims under the Renting Homes (Wales) Act 2016, the court will not allocatea claim to the small claims track, if it includes a claim by a contract-holder of a dwellingagainst their landlord for a remedy in respect of harassment or unlawful eviction.
+(3) In claims under the Renting Homes (Wales) Act 2016, the court must not allocate a claim to the small claims track if it includes a claim by a contract-holder of a dwelling against their landlord for a remedy in respect of harassment or unlawful eviction.

 Back to top of page